Bombylius major

 Bombylius major (commonly named the large bee-fly, the dark-edged bee-fly or the greater bee fly) is a parasitic bee mimic fly.
 B. major is the most common type of fly within the Bombylius genus.
-The fly derives its name from its close resemblance to bumblebees and are often mistaken for them.
+The fly derives its name from its close resemblance to bumblebees and is often mistaken for them.

-B. major exhibits a unique flight behavior known as "yawing" and plays a role in general pollination, without preference of flower types.
+Bombylius major exhibits a unique flight behavior known as "yawing" and plays a role in general pollination, without preference of flower types.
 The fly does not bite, sting, or spread disease.
 However, the fly uses this mimicry of bumblebees to its own advantage, allowing close access to host solitary bee and wasp nests in order to deposit its eggs.
 After hatching, the larvae find their way into the nests to parasitically feed on the grubs.